 In 2016, I published Reframing the Past: History, Film & Television and I made a decision to return to my original fields of study.
-Since 2017, I have been researching and teaching history (cultural history, Australian migration, Genocide studies, Memory Studies ) and screen studies (film & television) at Monash University.
+Between 2017 and 2020 I researched and taught history (cultural history, Australian migration, Genocide studies, Memory Studies ) and Screen Studies (film & television) at Monash University.

 I continue to research and publish in the field of Screened History.

 As a passionate educator, in 2020 I began a Master of Teaching (Secondary) at Deakin University, to enable me to become a secondary school teacher specialising in the fields of History and English.